Twenty hallmarks of fake trans personae

 2. “Transkids”

-3. Passable
+3. “Passable

-Fakes almost always claim to be 100% passable.
+Hoaxers almost always claim to be 100% passable.

 4. Intersex

-Fakes often claim to have intersex traits.
+Hoaxers often claim to have differences of sex development.

 5. “Post-op”

-Fakes frequently claim surgical intervention as minors.
+Hoaxers frequently claim medical or surgical intervention as minors.

 6. Not known in person

 Our community is pretty tight-knit, so at some point, we are all connected through someone with an established identity who uses their real name.
 The key goal of a hoaxer is to gain the confidence of a credible and well-known person.
 For this reason, anyone who is out and who uses their real name needs to be extra careful about vouching for or giving a platform to anonymous or pseudonymous people.
 They look for the weakest link, the easiest target.
-Fakers seek to establish their credibility at the expense of your credibility.
+Hoaxers seek to establish their credibility at the expense of your credibility.

 7. Disability